Jacob L. Moreno: Career

 In his book Who Shall Survive?
 (Preludes, p.xxviii) Moreno wrote of the genesis of his Group Psychotherapy in 1913–14 in Vienna, formulating his ideas while working with groups of prostitutes.

 Moving to the US in 1925, he began working in New York City.
 There, Moreno worked on his theory of interpersonal relations, and the development of his work in psychodrama, sociometry, group psychotherapy, sociodrama, and sociatry.
 In his autobiography he wrote "only in New York, the melting pot of the nations, the vast metropolis, with all its freedom from all preconceived notions, could I be free to pursue sociometric group research in the grand style I had envisioned".

-The New York Times wrote “He found that acceptance of his theories was slow, particularly because some colleagues deplored his showmanship.”
+The New York Times wrote "He found that acceptance of his theories was slow, particularly because some colleagues deplored his showmanship."

 He worked at the Plymouth Institute, Brooklyn, and at Mount Sinai Hospital.
 In 1929, he founded an Impromptu Theater at Carnegie Hall and later did work at the Guild Theater.
 He made studies of sociometry at Sing Sing Prison in 1931.
-In 1936, he founded the Beacon Hill Sanitarium, and the adjacent Therapeutic Theater.

-He later held positions at Columbia University and the New School for Social Research.

 In 1932, Moreno first introduced group psychotherapy to the American Psychiatric Association, and co-authored the monograph Group Method and Group Pschotherapy with Helen Hall Jennings.
 He and Jennings were the first to use a stochastic network model (or, "chance sociogram", as they called it), predating the Erdős–Rényi model and the network model of Anatol Rapoport.

+In 1936, he founded the Beacon Hill Sanitarium, and the adjacent Therapeutic Theater.

+In 1937–1938, he taught a university seminar on psychodrama ("Introduction to Psychodrama") at Columbia University under the auspices of the Guidance Laboratory, Teachers College.
+He later taught a seminar "On Sociometry" with and by invitation of Dr. Alvin Saunders Johnson at the New School for Social Research.

 For the next 40 years he developed and introduced his Theory of Interpersonal Relations and tools for social sciences he called 'sociodrama', 'psychodrama', 'sociometry', and 'sociatry'.
 In his monograph entitled, "The Future of Man's World", he describes how he developed these sciences to counteract "the economic materialism of Marx, the psychological materialism of Freud, and the technological materialism" of our modern industrial age.
+In 1954, he was a founding member of the International Committee on Group Psychotherapy, which later transformed into the International Association of Group Psychotherapy.

 His autobiography describes his position as "threefold: